Aye-aye: Folk belief

 The aye-aye is often viewed as a harbinger of evil and death and killed on sight.
 Others believe, if one points its narrowest finger at someone, they are marked for death.
 Some say that the appearance of an aye-aye in a village predicts the death of a villager, and the only way to prevent this is to kill it.
 The Sakalava people go so far as to claim aye-ayes sneak into houses through the thatched roofs and murder the sleeping occupants by using their middle fingers to puncture their victims' aorta.

 Captive breeding

 The conservation of this species has been aided by captive breeding, primarily at the Duke Lemur Center in Durham, North Carolina.
-This center has been influential in keeping, researching and breeding aye-ayes and other lemurs.
-They have sent multiple teams to capture lemurs in Madagascar and have since created captive breeding groups for their lemurs.
-Specifically, they were responsible for the first aye-aye born into captivity and studied how he and the other aye-aye infants born at the center develop through infancy.
+This center has been influential in keeping, researching and breeding aye-ayes and other lemurs, including how they develop through infancy.
 They have also revolutionized the understanding of the aye-aye diet.
+Jersey Zoo in the United Kingdom, also plays a big role in the conservation of the species.
+After importing six aye-ayes from the wild in 1990, they achieved the world's first captive breeding in 1992.
+They also keep the international studbook of the species and manage the European breeding program.